25+ Artichoke Recipes You'll Love

 Chicken with Artichoke Pan Sauce

-Serve with whole-wheat orzo or fettuccine to sop up the rich sauce.
+Serve this healthy and hearty dish with whole-wheat orzo or fettuccine to sop up the rich sauce.

 Arugula Salad with Shaved Artichokes